Inhomogeneous minima of mixed signature lattices: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-\begin{par} Equip the vector space $V=\IR^r \oplus \IC^{s}$ with the scalar product and the norm map introduced in \ref{Para:IntroLatticeOfSignature}, and let $G \subseteq \SL_{r+s}(\R)$ be the group of diagonal matrices with positive diagonal coefficients.
-Theorem \ref{thm-final-new} below gives an upper bound on the inhomogeneous minimum of every lattice $\Lambda \subseteq V$ whose $G$--orbit is compact.
+\begin{par} Equip the vector space $V=\IR^r \oplus \IC^{s}$ with the scalar product and the norm map introduced in \ref{Para:IntroLatticeOfSignature}, and let $G$ be the group of diagonal matrices $g = {\rm diag}(g_1,\dots,g_{r+s})$ with positive real entries $g_i$ such that Theorem \ref{thm-final-new} below gives an upper bound on the inhomogeneous minimum of every lattice $\Lambda \subseteq V$ whose $G$--orbit is compact.
 Our main Theorem stated in the introduction is a consequence of it. \end{par}

 \begin{thm} Let $\Lambda$ be a lattice in $V$ such that $G\Lambda$ is compact.
 The following inequality holds for every $1\leq a\leq r+s$.

 \end{thm}

 \begin{proof} By Theorem \ref{thm-succ-minima} there exists $g\in G$ such that $\mu_{s+1}(g\Lambda) =\cdots = \mu_{n}(g\Lambda)$ holds.
 We have then